-Incorporate Model Templates
+Incorporate Model Wizard Templates

-When a user creates a model within their project, they can choose the type of model to develop from a list of standard model templates presented through the Model Wizard.
+When a user creates a model within their project, they can choose the type of model to develop from a range of system-supplied model templates presented through the Model Wizard.
 You can also develop custom model templates and add them to this list via your MDG Technology.

-You edit the .MTS file directly, using whatever file browser you work with to locate and open the file.
+You edit the .mts file directly, using whatever file browser you work with to locate and open the file.

-Add custom model templates to MDG Technology
+Add custom model wizard templates to MDG Technology